ria-rivera/portfolio/docs/docs/Essays/training-wheels-not-included.md

 So, that's exactly what I did.
 I gave biking a break and took the time to catch up on the stuff I've missed, like chores and reading books.
 By the time the wound had healed, I was ready to take up the challenge again.
 I knew better the second time around.
 I knew from experience what worked and what didn't.
 Despite the fall, I was determined to learn more than ever.

 It definitely did not happen overnight, but after a month or so of persistence, I finally learned how to ride a bike.
 I thought it was impossible, but I now ride my bike every chance I get.
 When I ride a bike, a smile automatically spreads on my face.
 It's actually a bit embarrassing, but I guess you can't blame me.
 Biking is just awesome.
 I can't believe I've been missing out on this for so long.

+_This [Substack post](https://riarivera.substack.com/p/training-wheels-not-included) was published on April 15, 2024_